davidlj95/ngx/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at any of the digital contact points provided via [`@davidlj95`'s website](https://davidlj95.com).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at the email
+address: `conduct` at `ngx-meta.dev`.

 All complaints will be reviewed and investigated promptly and fairly.